Additional Skills to Put on Resume

 - Communication skills.
 These often include presentation skills, written skills, skills of active listening, etc.

 - Interpersonal communication skills.
 Are you able to manage conflicts?
 Can you work in a team?

 - Organizational skills.
 Can you create a plan to complete a project?

 - Leadership skills.
 Do you gain leadership skills?
 Can you become a leader someday?

 - Research skills.
 Are you able to research a new topic and synthesize your outcomes?

 - Teamwork/collaborative skills.
-Are you one of the employees who are ready to help when the member of your team is in danger of not finishing their part of a group project?
+Are you one of the employees who are ready to help when a member of your team is in danger of not finishing their part of a group project?

 - Critical thinking skills.
-How do you break down an assignment or project in order to define what results you should get?
+How do you break down an assignment or project to define what results you should get?